 In 2000, the Oneida Nation became the sole owner of Bay Bank, which had already grown to $65 million in assets.
 The operations, policies—and locally focused mission— of the bank remained similar to the mission before the purchase by the Oneida Nation, but were enhanced as Bay Bank provided more federally funded programs to directly assist tribal members.
 In addition, Bay Bank and the Oneida Nation developed unique mortgage and entrepreneurial programs to assist Oneidas in obtaining housing and starting business ventures.

-Today, Bay Bank has assets over $100 million and a dedicated team of 33 employees with two convenient locations for customers in the Greater Green Bay area.
+Today, Bay Bank has assets over $100 million and a dedicated team of 32 employees with three convenient locations for customers in the Greater Green Bay area and Keshena.

 With a longstanding commitment of exceeding customer expectations with exceptional customer service, Bay Bank is a major force in the Northeastern Wisconsin financial landscape.
 The bank provides key lending services such as mortgage, consumer and commercial loans.
 Bay Bank team members stand for you, the customer—delivering sound financial advice while assisting customers with the personal respect they deserve.

 Bay Bank is the only Greater Green Bay bank to offer the U.S. Department of Housing and Urban Development (HUD) Section 184 Indian Home Loan Guarantee Program.
 This loan program offers any enrolled Native American who is part of a federally recognized tribe an opportunity to own a home with a low down payment and flexible underwriting.
 Section 184 loans can be used on and off trust land for new construction, purchase of an existing home, home improvements, and refinancing.
 Bay Bank has facilitated over $80 million in Section 184 loans since 2005.